oceanprotocol-archive/predict-eth/examples/get-btcdata-ocean-binance.md

 # Rename column Timestamp to Datetime
 df = df.rename(columns={'TimeStamp': 'Datetime'})

-# Now get the data for the hour of the day that makes sense for your analysis
+### 3. Get the data for the hour of the day that makes sense for your analysis

 # If you only want the data at 19h every day
 data_at_19h = df[df['Datetime'].dt.hour == 19]